StackPointCloud/stackpoint-api-docs/source/includes/_subscription.md

 }
 ```

-Retrieve details for the subscription of the specified user.
+Retrieve details for the subscription of the user, as specified by the API key passed in the authentication header.

 ### Return Values